-Of course, one cannot talk about the Cyclades and leave out the one and only Santorini.
-The most luxurious destination in Greece along with Mykonos, Santorini stands out due to its unique geography and the active volcano that attracts curious crowds worldwide.
-However the Cyclades island complex includes many more islands, which will enchant you with their natural beauty, scenic beaches and rich culture.
+Of course, one cannot talk about the Cyclades islands and leave out the one and only spectacular volcanic island of Santorini.
+The most luxurious destination in Greece, along with Mykonos, Santorini stands out due to its unique geography and the active volcano that attracts curious crowds worldwide.

 Here is a breakdown of all the islands of the Cyclades:

-Due to the limited space available for building houses, the ingenuity of the people of Amorgos Town created through simple but useful constructions the famous 'shadows', which are passages covered from the sun and create a pleasant environment for visitors to walk on.
+Due to the limited space available for building houses, the ingenuity of the people of Amorgos Town created through simple but functional constructions the famous 'shadows,' which are passages covered by the sun and create a pleasant environment for visitors to walk on.

-For a spectacular swim, take the road to Vroutsi and you’ll stumble upon the small but gorgeous beach of Agia Anna, one of the most popular destinations on the island.
-Don't forget to plan a visit to the astonishing Monastery of Panagia Hozoviotissa, hooked like an eagle's nest on the steep cliffs.
+Don't forget to plan a visit to the major pilgrimage site of the astonishing Monastery of Panagia Hozoviotissa, hooked like an eagle's nest on the steep cliffs.
 It does require a rather tiring climb, but it is more than worth the effort; the wild beauty of Amorgos will change your life!

 As for the beaches, Kythnos "hides" some that will blow your mind!
 First and foremost, Kolona is one of the most popular beaches on the island, where a strip of sand becomes a bridge between Kythnos and the tiny islet of Agios Loukas, offering stunning visuals!